Dissipative protection of a GKP qubit in a high-impedance superconducting circuit driven by a microwave frequency comb: Conclusion and outlook

 \section{Conclusion and outlook}

+In this paper, we have proposed a novel scheme to generate, error-correct and control GKP qubits.
+The crucial difference with previous experimental demonstrations of GKP error-correction lies in the \textit{modular} interactions by which we couple the target mode---hosting the GKP qubit---and the ancillary mode---leveraged to evacuate entropy from the system.
+These modular interactions prevent the back propagation of noise from the ancilla to the encoded qubit.
+In contrast, the bi-linear coupling employed in state-of-the-art experiments to map GKP error-syndromes to an ancillary qubit allows noise to back propagate, limiting the coherence of the encoded qubit~\cite{sivak2022real}.
+Furthermore, we propose a practical scheme to activate modular interactions in a high-impedance Josephson circuit, and show how to combine modular interactions with dissipation engineering techniques to autonomously error-correct the GKP qubits.
+Finally, we show how to measure and control GKP qubits with protected Clifford gates.\\

-In this paper, we have proposed a novel scheme to generate, error-correct and control GKP qubits encoded in a high-impedance Josephson circuit by dissipation engineering.
-Numerical simulations indicate that logical errors of the encoded qubits stemming from most error channels are exponentially suppressed when the engineered dissipation rate increases.
+We perform numerical simulations showing that with this approach, logical errors stemming from dominant error channels of both the target and the ancillary mode are exponentially suppressed as the engineered dissipation rate increases.
 In a state-of-the-art circuit, the logical qubit lifetime could extend orders of magnitude beyond the single photon dwell time in the embedding resonator, a feat never realized so far.
 Arguably, at this level of error suppression, quasi-particle poisoning, which opens an uncorrected error channel, could limit the device performances.
 Steady progress in understanding and controlling sources of quasi-particles in superconducting devices~\cite{cardani2021reducing,mannila2022superconductor,anthony2022stress} could conceivably overcome this roadblock in the near future.\\